Ephedrae/discord-irc/README.md

     "ignoreUsers": {
       "irc": ["irc_nick1", "irc_nick2"], // Ignore specified IRC nicks and do not send their messages to Discord.
       "discord": ["discord_nick1", "discord_nick2"] // Ignore specified Discord nicks and do not send their messages to IRC.
     }
+    // Add commands and responses to runtime "commands": {
+      "help": "This is a help message",
+      "test": "This is a test message"
+    }
   }
 ]